erikrose/peep/README.rst

 Version History
 ===============

+0.3.1
+  * Remove indentation from hash output so you don't have to dedent it after pasting it into requirements.txt.

 0.3
   * Support Windows and other non-Unix OSes.
   * The hash output now includes the actual version numbers of packages, so you